coolngr8/deploy-python-openshift-s2i-tutorial/README.md

-# Deploying Python-based services on Openshift Without Any Template or Image
+# Deployment of Python-based services on Openshift

 ## Possible methods
 1. [github](/github): Create a public github.com repo with app.py and requirements.txt files